Dhvani-intwala/Cafe-Beats/README.md

 #### User Name and delivery type option

 This page asks users to provide their name.
-Once user provies the name, a hi message displayed with user's name and devlivery type options. one option is home delivery and another is pickup. pickup will auto populate the address as 'The Cafe Beats'.
+Once user provies the name, a hi message displayed with user's name and delivery type options. one option is home delivery and another is pickup.
+Pickup will auto populate the address as 'The Cafe Beats'.
 For home delivery, customers will be asked to enter their address.

 <details>
 <summary>User details type option</summary>